AdrianMoldovanBM/Interactive_financial_calculator/README.md

     # Prompting the user to choose what types of calculation he wants and converting all inputs into lower strings
     user_input = input("What do you want to calculate: ROI, win rate, risk ratio").lower()

-    # implementing the first if condition, depending on the user's choice
+    # Implementing the first if condition, depending on the user's choice
     if user_input == "roi":
         prof_val = float(input("Enter profit value: "))
         cost = float(input("Enter investment cost: "))